Fingolimod in Preventing Paclitaxel-Associated Neuropathy in Patients with Breast Cancer

 - Previous diagnosis of diabetic or other peripheral neuropathy.

 - Current or previous use of fingolimod.

-- History of the following preexisting conditions: ischemic heart disease, cardiac arrest, cerebrovascular disease, uncontrolled hypertension, symptomatic bradycardia, macular edema, recurrent syncope, severe untreated sleep apnea, herpes simplex virus (HSV), varicella zoster virus (VZV), chronic hepatitis, tuberculosis, fungal infections, skin cancer, or diabetes.
+- History of the following preexisting conditions: ischemic heart disease, cardiac arrest, cerebrovascular disease, uncontrolled hypertension, symptomatic bradycardia, macular edema, recurrent syncope, severe untreated sleep apnea, herpes zoster, chronic hepatitis, tuberculosis, systemic fungal infections, skin cancer, or insulin-dependent diabetes

 - Myocardial infarction, unstable angina, stroke, transient ischemic attack (TIA), decompensated heart failure requiring hospitalization or class III/IV heart failure < 6 months prior to registration.